-Traditional aluminum frame shoes are what most people prefer.
-These snowshoes have a very functional design and a strong frame that protects them from other trail hazards.
+Altough some would also opt for wooden snowshoes, traditional aluminum frame shoes are what most people prefer.
+These traditional snowshoes have a very functional design and a strong frame that protects them from other trail hazards.
 Aluminum shoes have a decking made from tough nylon, which ensures that you are able to cover long distances comfortably.

 The main advantage of having composite or plastic decking is that it is cheap.
 It not only costs less than aluminum but also incorporates good traction on the sides.
-This material provides users with a harsher and louder heel impact so that you can enjoy your snow activities!
+On the other hand, plastic snowshoes have a louder heel impact and they are also more susceptible to damage.

 3. EVA Foam Snowshoes

-Unlike aluminum frame models or hard plastic, EVA snowshoes are made with two layers of foam.
+Unlike aluminum frame models or hard plastic, EVA foam snowshoe is made with two layers of foam.
 They come with a softer compound on top that absorbs shock and a firmer layer present at the bottom that provides you with toughness.
 It is also good for durability and is ideal for beginners.

-Some other snowshoe accessories and features you need to look out for include the following:
+Some other snowshoe accessories and features you need to look out for when you choose snowshoes include the following:

-Good traction is what you need when you buy snowshoes, and for this reason, snowshoe manufacturers provide specific features to achieve that traction.
-These features include crampons present underneath the shoes and side rails.
+Excellent traction is what you need when you buy snowshoes, and for this reason, snowshoe manufacturers provide specific features to achieve that traction.
+These features include toe or instep crampons present underneath the shoes and side rails.

-Cheaper snowshoes have small steel crampons right under the toes and some extra cleats in the middle.
+Cheaper snow shoes have small steel toe crampons right under the toes and some extra cleats in the middle, while other types include heel crampons.
 On the other hand, some shoes have lightweight steel spikes instead of crampons and allow you to walk on the snow casually.

 When looking for good traction, you need to keep an eye on the depth and material of the traction crampons present; it should be more aggressive for better grip.

 These add-ons are a great way to get all you need in a single pair of snowshoes.
-You can use these trails for better flotation in the soft snow, and if you are walking on firm snow, you can take them off.
+You can use these snowshoe tails for better flotation in the soft deep powder, and if you are walking on firm snow, you can take them off.

-Most recreational and backcountry snowshoes come with heel lifting bars that are known as risers.
+Most recreational and mountain snowshoes come with heel lifts – also known as climbing bars.
 These are a single bar of metal under the heel so that it can be raised up and kept in place when climbing.
 It keeps you from dropping your heel while climbing up and also reduces calf fatigue.

 Find the Right Snowshoes for You

-Although it might sound unnecessary to get into all that trouble for finding the right pair of snowshoes, but when you are out there in the cold of winter, you always need to consider your safety.
-Having a pair of snowshoes with the right fit and size, as well as the matching the conditions out there, it’s not an option but a requirement.
+Although it might sound unnecessary to get into all that trouble for finding the right snowshoes, but when you are out there in the cold of winter, you always need to consider your safety.
+Having snowshoes with the right fit and size, as well as matching the conditions out there, it’s not an option but a requirement.

 To aid your decision, check out the reviews of our favorite snowshoes this year.